 2. Valuable, effective marketing opportunities for our clients.

 I returned to Alaska Dispatch in 2013 as assistant managing editor, a role in which I continued after our purchase of the Anchorage Daily News in 2014.
 In 2015, I left the newsroom to launch ADN’s Special Content Department, building a creative team that produced magazines, special sections, social media promotions and sponsored content (native advertising).
-The establishment of this department made ADN the very first news organization in Alaska to have its own in-house native advertising studio.
+The establishment of this department made ADN the very first news organization in Alaska to have its own in-house branded content studio.

 I later took over leadership of the advertising sales department as well, and before becoming CBO in 2017, I led a restructure of both of these departments into a single Marketing Services Department designed to provide agency-style service to all Alaska businesses, organizations and individuals regardless of budget.